 We firmly believe Bible school is where one lays a foundation for the future.
 As one grows in knowledge, we believe one should also grow in spiritual maturity.
 Students are given time for personal Bible study and prayer.
-Dormitory devotions and missions prayer groups also assist in fortifying our commitment to the spiritual development of each student.
+Dormitory devotions and missions' prayer groups also assist in fortifying our commitment to the spiritual development of each student.
 Spiritual growth at CMC is an exciting opportunity.

 - Personal Devotions- All students are strongly encouraged to make time for meaningful devotions for the sake of cultivating their personal walk with God. - School Devotions- School devotions are held every morning, Monday- Friday, from 7:30 a.m.-7:45 a.m., in the chapel.
-This time is set aside for the student body and visitors to spend time in prayer and meditation. - Missions Prayer Group- Missions prayer time is Tuesday night at curfew (8:00 p.m.).
-This prayer will be is mandatory for all students and is intended for students to pray for missionaries and churches of the Assemblies of God Districts.
+This time is set aside for the student body to spend time in prayer and meditation. - Missions Prayer Group- Missions is the heartbeat of CMC.
+Students are involved in weekly mission prayer meetings and in various missions' outreaches both foreign and domestic.
+Also, each year students work on various projects to raise money for missionaries and their needs.
+Missions Prayer will be every Tuesday night at 8:00 p.m.
+All students, both on and off campus, are required to attend.
+Any exceptions to this rule will need to be approved by the Missions Department.